" I haven't been

 boaters.
 The sun is just too brutal for

 us northerners.
-Despite not

 having much to visit in the way of museums, the little city of